Bill Cosby victim settles defamation suit with ex-prosecutor

 PHILADELPHIA (AP) — The victim in Bill Cosby’s criminal sex-assault case has settled a defamation lawsuit against a former prosecutor who said she added details to her story over time.

-Andrea Constand’s suit against Bruce Castor had been set for trial in April in Philadelphia.
+Andrea Constand’s suit against Bruce Castor had been set for trial in April in Philadelphia after a federal judge refused to dismiss it.
+The case then settled this week, court records show.

-Constand’s lawyer, Dolores Troiani, says she can’t comment on the confidential settlement reached this week.
+Constand’s lawyer, Dolores Troiani, said Thursday that the terms are confidential and both sides had agreed not to comment.

-Castor is the prosecutor who declined to charge Cosby when Constand went to police in 2005.
-He has said his office “might have been able to make a case” if she’d told police the same details she raised in a subsequent lawsuit against the actor.
+Castor had declined to charge the actor when Constand went to police in suburban Philadelphia in 2005 to say “America’s Dad” had drugged and molested her a year earlier.
+In a statement, he said that both parties could be portrayed in “a less than flattering light.”

 Most Read Entertainment Stories